 It’s a pretty well-known fact:

 On almost every site we audit, we find images that are needlessly hurting page performance.
 Optimizing images for the Web isn’t hard.
-It’s just not necessarily taught.
-Once you know how, it takes 2 minutes or less.
+Businesses just don’t know.
+Once they do though, it’s a fairly quick and painless process.